tasmi/tasmi.github.io/_pages/advising.md

 author_profile: true
 ---

-As part of the [Remote Sensing, geoInformation, and Visualization](https://www.uni-potsdam.de/de/mnfakul/studium-und-lehre/master/remote-sensing-geoinformation-and-visualization.html) Masters program, I advise student theses.
+As part of the [Remote Sensing, geoInformation, and Visualization](https://up-rs-esp.github.io/msc-rsiv/) Masters program, I advise student theses.
 If you have an interesting project that you would like to collaborate on, please get in touch!

 ## Student Theses

+6 | Gittu Thampi (2022, MSc Thesis): Mapping Glacial Lakes from the Combined Use of Synthetic-Aperture Radar and Optical Satellite Images through Deep Learning

 5 | Farid Atmani (2021, MSc Thesis): Canopy height estimation of the Namibian Savanna Forest with ICESat-2 and GEDI missions